File this one away in the “the negative side of building on a service / platform” category. Here’s the deal…

 All the sudden I started getting comments from subscribers of my Pluralsight course Building SharePoint Apps as Single Page Apps with AngularJS that they were getting a HTTP status code 400, Bad Request, when they were making HTTP calls using the SharePoint 2013 or SharePoint Online (Office 365) REST API.

 That’s strange because everything was working just fine.
 So I grabbed the exercise files from the course download to make sure I could have the same code they had.
 At the time I didn’t have a working SharePoint 2013 virtual machine to test against so I just used my Office 365 developer site… everything worked just fine.
 So what gives?

 So I dug a bit more and found the people having issues were using SharePoint 2013 Service Pack 1… no updates applied since SP1.
 When I was able to get to my SP1 development virtual machine, I had the same error.
 A little more digging and testing and you won’t believe what I found.

-According to the OData v3 specification, section 3.1, in order to get a JSON string back you should use the request header
+, in order to get a JSON string back you should use the request header

 ACCEPT with the MIME type value